WahidRahman123/YelpCamp-Campground-Project/README.md

 # YelpCamp

 YelpCamp is a full-stack web application for discovering and exploring campgrounds with interactive map-based location indicators.
-Styled and templeted using **Tailwind CSS** & **EJS**, it integrates **Mapbox** for precise and dynamic map visualizations.
+Styled and templeted using **Bootstrap** & **EJS**, it integrates **Mapbox** for precise and dynamic map visualizations.

 ## Features
 - Browse and explore campgrounds with interactive Mapbox maps.